 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Editor's Note: Our women's flip flop review was updated on July 17, 2024, to shed more light on our testing process and provide buying advice.
+Editor's Note: Our women's flip flop review was updated on November 19, 2024, to better compare the options tested and provide more details.

 The Birkenstock Gizeh isn't a sandal we expected to impress us so greatly, but we couldn't deny its top-notch performance after putting it through our rigorous testing process.
 It excelled in every test we put it through.
 This supremely well-made shoe offers exceptional support and stability, and it becomes more comfortable the longer you wear it.
 We are impressed by the traction while hiking around on all manner of terrain, and while the aesthetic isn't for everyone, most find it highly stylish.
 These shoes even shine when on the river, with a solid grip on wet river rocks and ridiculously fast drying time.
 Plus, the raised sidewalls of the footbed protect the sides of your feet from abrasive sand and sticks.